ipwnosx/docs-1/content/rancher/v2.x/en/opa-gatekeper/_index.md

 **Result:** OPA Gatekeeper is deployed in your Kubernetes cluster.

-### Enabling OPA Gatekeeper from the Legacy Cluster View
+### Enabling OPA Gatekeeper from the Cluster Manager View

 1. Go to the cluster view in the Rancher UI.
 1. Click **Tools > OPA Gatekeeper.**